 Here is a summary for what you should be considering when you buy real estate

 In addition to your purchase price, there are additional costs involved which

 should be taken into consideration.
 Certain funds should be set a side to avoid

 Resale residential properties purchase is inclusive of HST unlike in newly constructed

 properties.
 Make sure that in your purchase agreement the HST is stated as included

 in the purchase price.

-You should budget for a real estate who has the time and expertise to walk
+You should budget for a real estate solicitor who has the time and expertise to walk

 you through the transaction, fees vary yet make sure you are aware of the legal